tejuscs/adb_azure/chat-with-your-data-using-genai/chat-with-your-data-using-genai.md

 ```
 <copy>
-select ai chat what is autonomous database;
+SELECT AI chat what is autonomous database;
 </copy>
 ```